 Illiquid Investments Risk: The risk that the Fund may not be able to sell a security in a timely manner at a desired price.
+The Fund's investments in unaffiliated limited partnerships, including hedge funds, may be illiquid.

 Management and Operational Risk: The Fund runs the risk that investment techniques will fail to produce desired results.
 The Fund also runs the risk that the assessment of an investment (including a company's fundamental fair (or intrinsic) value) may be wrong or that deficiencies in adviser's or another service provider's internal systems or controls will cause losses for the Fund or impair Fund's operations.